TomoRS-Med/TomoRS-Med.github.io/index.md

 ---

 <img src="/assets/img/portrait_400x400.jpg" width="200" align="right">
-I am **Tetsuya Yamada-Saito**, a computational biologist interested in and working on the genetic bases of mammalian evolution.
+I am **Tetsuya Yamada**, a computational biologist interested in and working on the genetic bases of mammalian evolution.
 Currently I am a PhD student at Heidelberg University in the group of Henrik Kaessmann.